 - If you have an email list, add an email in your Autoresponder that talks about your book.

 5. Number of Options for Purchase

-It is easier than ever to not only create a ebook, but also a soft cover, hard cover and audio book.
+It is easier than ever to not only create an ebook, but also a soft cover, hardcover and audiobook.
 There are many conversion software and services that will do it for you.

 But what is most important is that those books who have all options for the buyer get better rankings.